-Graffiti is words or drawings, which are written, painted, sprayed or scratched on the surface of any property.
+Graffiti is words or drawings which are written, painted, sprayed or scratched on the surface of any property.
 Graffiti is illegal, spoils both public and private property and can be very costly to remove.

-The council is responsible for removing graffiti from public buildings, street furniture or monuments.
+We are responsible for removing graffiti from public buildings, street furniture or monuments.